itornaza/sdc-vehicle-detection/writeup.md

 The dataset is built from the GTI and KITTI car databases found in the `./dataset` directory.
 All the images contained in this set are in PNG format.

 All the code that handles the dataset can be found in the `./src/data_prep.py`.
-The main handler is the data_prep() function on line 209 which in turn calls the internal functions in order to:
+The main handler is the `data_prep()` function on line 209 which in turn calls the internal functions in order to:

 * Get the car and notcar images from the dataset directories
-* Get the car image features
+* Get the car images features
 * Get the not car images features
 * Include the flipped images to augment the dataset
 * Combine and normalize the features
 * Split the dataset into training and test sets

-All the functions that are related to digital image processing, transformations and vehicle detection are located in the dip class found in the `./src/dip.py` file.
+All the functions that are related to digital image processing, transformations and vehicle detection are located in the `dip` class found in the `./src/dip.py` file.

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The car and not car image features for training are extracted by calling the extract_features() method of the `dip` class that uses the `combined_features()` and `get_hog_features()` methods of the same class as a helper routines.
+The car and not car image features for training are extracted by calling the `extract_features()` method of the `dip` class that uses the `combined_features()` and `get_hog_features()` methods of the same class as a helper routines.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: